andres-nav/quartz-andresnav.com/content/index.md

 ## About This Site
 Here I write about my thoughts, projects, and things I'm working on.

 This site is an experiment of my digital garden, a place where I can share my ideas, thoughts, and projects.
-It's a work in progress, and I'm always looking for ways to improve it.
 - [Posts](/posts), where I write about my thoughts and experiences
 - [Notes](/notes), where I write about things I'm learning or researching